gwastro/pycbc/docs/ahope/injections.rst

 The choices here and their description are as described below

 * IN_WORKFLOW - The injection file generation will be added as jobs in the workflow and will be generated after submission of the workflow.
+* AT_RUNTIME - The injection jobs will be run directly within this module.
 * PREGENERATED - The injection files will be supplied as pregenerated files.

-When using IN_WORKFLOW no additional options are required in the [ahope-injections] section.
+When using IN_WORKFLOW or AT_RUNTIME no additional options are required in the [ahope-injections] section.

 When using PREGENERATED the additional option is needed: